 2. Gut feeling

-An AI can only deal in probabilities when deciding something, always choosing to act on a decision that has the highest probability of succeeding.
+An AI can only deal with probabilities when deciding something, always choosing to act on a decision that has the highest probability of succeeding.
 But human beings do not make decisions based on high probabilities alone.
 If that were the case, we would most likely still be in caves.
 Humans are in their current position because a few individuals acted on impossible odds.

 Columbus set sail to discover new land with little probability of finding one.
 In wars, generals order strike attacks even though they have a very low chance of winning.
 Someone with minimal funds might decide to invest it in a business that looks like it has a low probability of success.
 Coming out as winners in such situations is only possible if human beings rely on their “gut feeling” and bet against all odds.
 An AI cannot do this.
-As such, fields that involve critical decision making like those of managers, investors, etc. are all safe for a long time.
+As such, fields that involve critical decision-making, like those of managers, investors, etc., are all safe for a long time.